intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

     ```
    Now the pod is ready to accept client requests

-  2. The client can send in grpc request to server using OpenVINO APIs
+  2. The client can send in grpc request to server using OpenVINO APIs.
 For more details on the OpenVINO™ Model Server Adapter API [here](https://docs.openvino.ai/latest/omz_model_api_ovms_adapter.html).
   3. Run a sample OpenVINO client application as below.

      Open a new terminal to run the client application.
 Change the  'hostname' in the command below before running